Chris Pratt, Katherine Schwarzenegger announce marriage

 FILE - In this April 22, 2019, file photo, Katherine Schwarzenegger, left, and Chris Pratt arrive at the premiere of "Avengers: Endgame," at the Los Angeles Convention Center.
 In an Instagram post Sunday, June ... more

-He announced the nuptials Sunday in an Instagram post accompanied by a photo of the couple walking hand-in-hand.

-He says they were married Saturday in a ceremony that was "intimate, moving and emotional."
+Pratt announced the nuptials Sunday in an Instagram post accompanied by a photo of the couple walking hand-in-hand.
+He said they were married Saturday "in front of God, our families and those we love."

-Pratt is perhaps best known for his role in "Guardians of the Galaxy" and on the hit TV show "Parks and Recreation."
-Schwarzenegger is the daughter of actor and former California Gov. Arnold Schwarzenegger and journalist Maria Shriver.
+Pratt, 39, also is known for his role on the hit TV show "Parks and Recreation."
+Schwarzenegger, 29, is an author and the elder daughter of actor and former California Gov. Arnold Schwarzenegger and journalist Maria Shriver.

+She wrote the children's book "Maverick and Me" in 2017 and the positive self-image book "Rock What You've Got: Secrets to Loving Your Inner and Outer Beauty from Someone Who's Been There and Back" in 2010.

+This is Pratt's second marriage.
+He was divorced in the fall from actress Anna Faris after nearly nine years of marriage.
+They have a son, Jack, who was born in August 2012.